Ilfracombe: Ferry

-The first steam packets arrived at Ilfracombe in 1823, and soon a regular service between Bristol and between Swansea developed.
+The first steam packets arrived at Ilfracombe in 1823, and soon regular services to Bristol and Swansea were established.

 On 16 May 1873, a wooden promenade pier was opened to allow the pleasure steamers to berth at all tides.
 On 23 June 1894, it was reported in the Ilfracombe Chronicle that over 2,500 people arrived in no less than seven boats, it describes them as 'commodious and well-appointed vessels with an excellent reputation for speed and comfort.'
 As well as holidaymakers, the boats carried workers, live and dead stock and other merchandise to and from the town.

 The arrived in Ilfracombe in 1887, after her owners P & A Campbell brought her to Bristol, initially on a charter, as their first pleasure steamer to work the Bristol Channel, and was based there until 1917.
 Deterioration of the wooden pier and part demolition during the Second World War mean that a new pier was required.
 The wood was replaced with reinforced concrete and car parking space was increased.
 The new pier was opened on 6 July 1952.

 A seasonal passenger ferry, operated by MS Oldenburg, connects the harbour to Lundy Island.
 Pleasure boats, including MV Balmoral and PS Waverley, operate seasonal cruises from Ilfracombe, including crossings to Porthcawl.
 However, due to rising fuel costs these services are under threat.

 A catamaran-based ferry service from Ilfracombe to Swansea was developed, however this service did not commence, reportedly because adequate landing and berthing facilities in Swansea have not been forthcoming.